-‡Non-controlled before-after studies: Study limitations-there is a high risk of bias as two of the studies had a serious risk of bias, because the physicians in both studies were aware of the intervention status of the participants and so may have been more likely to take the pulse oximeter results into account than had they received the pulse oximeter results during their initial evaluations; in addition 20% and 32% of potential participants were not included in the Mower et al29 and Maneker et al28 studies, respectively, potentially affecting the results; indirectness-the outcomes investigated in the three studies (length of stay in emergency department (ED) triage, and % admitted) are indirectly related to but not exactly the same as, the outcome of length of hospital stay; imprecision-only three studies (none of which reported any Cls); this outcome has therefore been downgraded from Low to Very Low. §Non-controlled before-after studies: Study limitations-there is a high risk of bias as all three of these studies had a serious risk of bias, because the physicians in all three studies were aware of the intervention status of the participants and so may have been more likely to take the pulse oximeter results into account than had they received the pulse oximeter results during their initial evaluations; in addition 20% and 32% of potential participants were not included in the Mower et al29 and Maneker et al28 studies, respectively, potentially affecting the results; also the authors of Anderson et al25 excluded a subgroup of children from the analyses when it became evident that pulse oximeter results did not impact their management, so the study's results of pulse oximeter impact were exaggerated; indirectness-the secondary research question considered the impact of pulse oximeter use on the proportion of children receiving oxygen therapy-only one of the studies actually reported the number of children in both groups who received oxygen therapy while the other two studies only reported results on oximetry impacts resource use and health outcomes within costeffectiveness analyses.
+\Non-controlled before-after studies: Study limitations-there is a high risk of bias as two of the studies had a serious risk of bias, because the physicians in both studies were aware of the intervention status of the participants and so may have been more likely to take the pulse oximeter results into account than had they received the pulse oximeter results into account than had they received the pulse oximeter results into account than had they received the pulse oximeter results; indirectness-the outcomes of length of hospital stay; imprecision-only three studies (none of which reported any Cls); this outcome has therefore been downgraded from Low to Very Low. §Non-controlled before-after studies: Study limitations-there is a high risk of bias as all three of these studies had a serious risk of bias, because the physicians in all three studies were aware of the intervention status of the participants and so may have been more likely to take the pulse oximeter results into account than had they received the pulse oximeter results into account than had they received the pulse oximeter results into account than had they received the pulse oximeter results during their initial evaluations; in addition 20% and 32% of potential participants were not included in the Mower et al and Maneker et al studies, respectively, potentially affecting the results; also the authors of Anderson et al excluded a subgroup of children from the analyses when it became evident that pulse oximeter results into account than had they received the pulse oximeter impact were exaggerated; indirectness-the secondary research question considered the impact of pulse oximeter use on the proportion of children receiving oxygen therapy-only one of the studies oxygen therapy, being examples of treatment and management; also all three studies were looking at different suboutcomes and different subgroups from each other, most of which were not directly relevant to, or only partially relevant to, the review; imprecision-only thr oximetry impacts resource use and health outcomes within cost-effectiveness analyses.

 If evidence suggests pulse oximetry increases resource utilisation then health workers, facility managers and public health practitioners would need to weigh cost-benefit trade-offs between using scarce resources on pulse oximetry or on other interventions.
 Context-specific formal costeffectiveness analyses could be performed to help address these issues but these are rarely done when technologies are introduced into low-income countries' health systems.
 Such research should be independent and transparent evaluations feeding into wider, evidence-based and inclusive processes for decision-making on resource allocation within health systems.
-More research is also needed on the best ways to use pulse oximeters, particularly concerning SaO2 thresholds.
+More research is also needed on the best ways to use pulse oximeters, particularly concerning $SaO_2$ thresholds.